dbaggott/dbaggott.github.io/_posts/2016-08-26-the-importance-of-re-evaluating-habits.markdown

 Notes:

 [^1]: Ok, sometimes a whole lot more than "a bit"
-[^2]: Right after "does what it's supposed to do", "clarity of intent" is one of the very top things I try to think about when I'm writing or reviewing code.
+[^2]: Right up there with "does what it's supposed to do", "clarity of intent" is one of the very top things I try to think about when I’m writing or reviewing code.
+In fact, without the clarity, it's so much harder to even evaluate the code!